 - EDI Transaction Codes by Industry

-Electronic Data Interchange (EDI) is the computer-to-computer exchange of business documents between trading partners.
+EDI (Electronic Data Interchange) is the computer-to-computer exchange of business documents between trading partners.
 EDI allows one company to send and receive information from another company electronically and in a standardized format, thereby enabling paperless communication.
-The EDI process replaces postal mail, fax, and email to connect directly to business systems.
+EDI systems replace postal mail, fax, and email to connect directly to business systems.